 The top metric that directly impacts your return on investment is your revenue.
 How much money you are making from publishing good content can tell you that your marketing strategies are paying off.

 You can convert a quality lead to sales by directly asking them to buy from you.
 To encourage them to purchase more, make sure that you work with other parts of the marketing team to consistently reach out via email marketing.
 Thank them for their purchase and keep nurturing them.
 You can also consider giving them special discounts to get them to buy more.
 Most importantly, ensure that you deliver what was promised to them.
 When clients are satisfied with a product or service, they will be loyal to your brand.
 In some cases, they can even become brand ambassadors.
 Through word of mouth, these users can convince other prospects to buy from you.

 To maximize sales, it’s important that you know how to cost-effectively market your products and services.
-When computing for the cost of your content marketing, include fees for sourcing out images, videos and audios.
+When computing for the cost of your content marketing, including fees for sourcing out images, videos, and audios.

 Choose Your Metrics Carefully

 The right metrics should align with your company goals.
 If you’re overwhelmed with data, you can focus on metrics that have a direct impact on your return on investment.
 The next step would be to keep improving your strategies to generate more revenue and build more profit.